-There are four methodologies that we offer for your survey in Audience Finder:
+There are three methodologies that we offer for your survey in Audience Finder.
+Below is a quick guide to each one to help you choose what works best for you:

 Face-to-face: paper surveys